diowa/diowa.github.com/_posts/2016-02-26-using-rgeo-with-geos-on-heroku.md

 => true
 {% endhighlight %}

-Please note that you need to recompile the gem with the This guide could also be applied to PROJ4.
+This guide could also be applied to proj.4.
 Take a look at our [rgeo-prep buildpack](https://github.com/diowa/heroku-buildpack-rgeo-prep) if you need both libraries.

 ### References